ioGates to Provide National Broadcaster With Easy-to-Use, Professional-Grade Cloud-Based Video-Sharing Platform

-COPENHAGEN, Denmark -- Aug.
-27, 2014 -- ioGates, a provider of cloud-based tools for sharing, converting, and distributing professional media files in a simple-to-use Web interface, has signed a three-year partnership agreement with the Danish Broadcasting Corporation (DR).
-Under the agreement, ioGates will provide DR with its own ioGates-powered portal for easily sharing and exchanging audiovisual content among its various departments and content partners.
-This solution requires no advanced technical knowledge on the part of users. ioGates supplies similar hosting solutions to broadcasters such as TV3 Sport, TV 2 Denmark, SBS Discovery, and Nordisk Film Shortcut.
+COPENHAGEN, Denmark -- Jan.
+8, 2015 -- ioGates, a provider of cloud-based tools for sharing, converting, and distributing professional media files in a simple-to-use Web interface, has signed an agreement with public service broadcaster Norwegian Broadcasting Corporation (NRK), the largest media organization in Norway.
+Under the agreement, ioGates will provide NRK with an ioGates-powered portal that makes it easy to share and exchange audiovisual content among its various departments and content partners. ioGates supplies similar hosting solutions to broadcasters such as Danish Broadcasting Corporation, TV3 Sport, TV 2 Denmark, and SBS Discovery.

 # # #